lpenate/lpenate/README.md

 #### 👨‍💻 Current Professional role

-Currently, I am part of the development team at [OWQLO](https://github.com/owqlo), working on a Single Page Application (SPA) system for the comprehensive management of sports institutions and clubs.
-The project features advanced functionalities for integrating multiple services and administrative workflows in the sports sector.
+Currently, I am part of the development team at [OWQLO](https://github.com/owqlo) a tech company focused on transforming sports event management through smart, scalable, and user-friendly digital solutions.
+Our platform helps clubs, leagues, and sports organizations streamline their operations, manage athlete data, and enhance fan engagement.

 **Key responsibilities and technologies:**
 - Building dynamic and responsive interfaces with **Vue.js**